 The Rubbish Trip talks focus on reducing rubbish at home, but we don’t think the buck stops there.
 We see individual waste reduction and advocacy for policy change as interrelated, complimentary and mutually reinforcing rather than either/or.
 Often, people who are really into reducing their household waste think that the world of policy and law is too complicated for them.
 However, we see household waste reducers as waste minimisation experts in their own right, with perspectives that are valuable to businesses and government.

-On the other hand, often people say to us “you can try and reduce waste at home, but the real change needs to come from businesses and governments”… This statement implies that the responsibility and power to do something about society’s waste lies outside the hands of individuals.
+On the other hand, other people say to us “you can try and reduce waste at home, but the real change needs to come from businesses and governments”.
+This statement implies that the responsibility and power to do something about society’s waste lies outside the hands of individuals.
 We find this viewpoint defeatist and disempowering and we also disagree with it.

 Government policy can make it much easier for individuals to reduce waste (for example, by funding national, coordinated recycling systems).
-Furthermore, businesses should be made to take responsibility for the waste that their products generate (rather than getting a free ride, as they currently do).
-There are some products that are difficult to avoid (like car tyres or medical-related waste) and without proper recycling or stewardship schemes for when these products reach the end of their life, the capacity for individuals to reduce their waste footprint is compromised.
+Furthermore, businesses should be made to take responsibility for the waste that their products generate (rather than getting a free ride, as too many currently do).
+Some products are difficult to avoid (like car tyres or medical-related waste), so individuals need access to proper recycling or stewardship schemes for these products when they reach end-of-life, in order to do the right thing.

 However, that doesn’t mean we throw our hands in the air and say “it’s up to government and businesses to sort this out”; individuals play a very important role in making this high-level change happen.
-We simply cannot wait around in the hope that businesses and governments will regulate themselves without us applying pressure, but we need to apply pressure in an informed, effective way.
+It would be dangerous to wait around in the hope that businesses and governments will regulate out of the goodness of their hearts.
+We need to apply pressure, but it’s best if we can do so in an informed, effective way.

 One big barrier holding the public back from pushing for high level change is the apparent gap in our knowledge about what is possible.
-In New Zealand, we have a piece of legislation called the Waste Minimisation Act 2008 (WMA), which could allow us to make huge leaps forward in our waste policy (e.g. banning or levying plastic bags, introducing bottle deposit schemes, and making businesses like electronics or textile producers responsible for the waste their products produce).
-However, when we do our talks and workshops across the country and we ask “who’s heard of the Waste Minimisation Act?”, hardly anyone puts up their hand, despite the fact that our audience attendees are usually, at least partially, waste conscious (many very much so).
+In New Zealand, we have laws like the Waste Minimisation Act 2008 (WMA) that can enable us to keep pushing forward with waste policy (e.g. banning or levying more single-use plastics, introducing bottle deposit schemes, and making businesses like electronics or textile producers responsible for the waste their products produce).
+In the past, when we did talks and workshops full-time around the country, even the very waste conscious people that would be in our audiences had never heard of the WMA.

-It’s a scandal that the WMA is so under-utilised.
-While other countries are developing and innovating with effective waste policy, here in New Zealand we don’t even use the tools we have to better our approach.
+The WMA has been in place since 2008 and it’s only until very recently that any government has been interested in doing anything with it.
+This is actually quite scandalous, when you think about it.
+While other countries have been active developing and innovating with effective waste policy, here in New Zealand we have barely used the tools we have to better our approach.
 It’s no surprise, therefore, that New Zealand is the most wasteful country in the developed world (per capita) and the 10th most wasteful country in the entire world (per capita).

 The reasons for the WMA lying dormant are complex, but in part relate to the fact that, while large swathes of the passionate, waste-conscious public do not know about the Act, industries that benefit from the wasteful status quo are very aware of this legislation and the threat it presents to them, and they lobby hard to avoid its implementation.
-And so, the voices getting through to the relevant Ministers and government officials on waste issues are quite one-sided.
+And so, the voices getting through to the relevant Ministers and government officials on waste issues have, for quite a long time, been quite one-sided.

-And so we say, it’s time for all of us to push for real action on waste, help to reduce New Zealand’s dismal waste statistics, and see government and industry keep step with the waste minimisation efforts currently being taken by community groups, small businesses, and everyday people.
+However, knowing the history is pretty useful.
+It goes to show that we can’t be complacent.
+As individuals and communities, it’s important that all of us continue to push for real action on waste.
+We need to keep on the pressure to reduce New Zealand’s dismal waste statistics, and to see government and industry keep step with the waste minimisation efforts currently being driven by community groups, small businesses, and everyday people in Aotearoa.